Occupational Therapy Training Program (OTTP-SF) is a non-profit organization

-In 1975, the Occupational Therapy Training Program was developed by a master’s level occupational therapy student from the University of Sothern California who conducted her thesis project with youth on probation residing in local group homes and enrolled in a community court school.
+In 1975, the Occupational Therapy Training Program (OTTP) in LA was developed by a master’s level occupational therapy student from the University of Southern California who conducted her thesis project with youth on probation residing in local group homes and enrolled in a community court school.
 The project that she developed focused on the development of pre-vocational skills and healthy copings skills.
 Youth achieved such positive outcomes that the program was embraced under the umbrella of SSG, and soon thereafter was funded through the Department of Labor.

 Since its inception in 1975, OTTP’s unique, culturally competent, community based model has integrated the evidence based practice of cognitive-behavioral therapy and occupational therapy in producing positive outcomes for youth at-risk of, or currently in the juvenile justice system.
 The ultimate goal of our program is to decrease risk behaviors by engaging youth in meaningful, purposeful activities that result in positive future orientation and goal fulfillment.
 OTTP’s model is based on the social development model (SDM), which expands upon Hirschi’s (1969) social control theory hypothesizing that delinquent behavior is prevented by high levels of social bonding to conventional others.
 In keeping with its roots in the profession of occupational therapy (OT), OTTP has combined the SDM with two well-respected models in the field of OT, Cognitive-Behavioral Model and Gary Kielhofner’s Model of Human Occupations (MOHO).
 These models emphasize the importance of competence in occupational performances (collectively known as occupation) of school/work, play/leisure/recreation and activities of daily living.
 OTTP draws upon these models to develop comprehensive and effective interventions for our clients.